-Preparing for the family office of the future: An interview with Mark Blumenthal
+Preparing for the family office of the future: Frequently asked questions

-MB: Among those individuals who like to pontificate about the future — present company included — the past two years or so have taught us a valuable lesson: Our ability to predict the future doesn’t exist.
-This is really not news to any of us, but for me, it has been a humbling experience — with a takeaway: We need to try harder to prepare for, rather than predict, the future.
+A: Among those individuals who like to pontificate about the future — present company included — the past two years or so have taught us a valuable lesson: Our ability to predict the future doesn’t exist.
+This is really not news, but for us, it has been a humbling experience — with a takeaway: We need to try harder to prepare for, rather than predict, the future.

 The real question is, how do all the changes we’re experiencing — inflation, talent shortages, new pandemics, geopolitical risks, delivery of healthcare, remote work, baby boomer retirements, proposed changes in regulations and taxes, lifestyle changes, new technology, and the list goes on — impact the family office?